distantmagic/resonance/docs/pages/index.md

                 </h2>
                 <div class="homepage__example__description">
                     <p>
                         Your project's files are indexed when the application starts.
 Relations between services are then set up by using attributes.
                     </p>
                     <p>
-                        There is no need for elaborate services configuration.
+                        There is no need for an elaborate configuration of services.
 Everything is handled by the attributes.
                     </p>
                     <a
                         class="homepage__cta homepage__cta--example"